double-checking, subcutaneous insulin, medication errors, high-reliability organizations

 Kidney & Diabetes

 Turecek, Sarah, "Are Independent Double-Checks Vital Prior to Safe Subcutaneous Insulin Administration?"
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 500.